jbeauvoir/SyntacticalAnalyzer/README.md

 Whenever you make changes to ANY file checkout the read-me branch and update the readme ,otherwise I have to review all your code to see what changes you made.
 Always document with comments for things you believe the other person might not understand.
+Remember to leave out any comments that output to the commandline.